leonardopangaio/git4nondev/README.md

 By the way, this document is version by git, stored on Github repository.

-With git, a dev can control the version of the code, and syncronise the code on a remote server (repository), and work with others developers at the same time, in the same code.
+With git, a dev can control the version of the code, and synchronize the code on a remote server (repository), and work with others developers at the same time, in the same code.

 On official site of [git](git-scm.com) it's possible to find the documentation, an official book and much more.